World Oceans Day – June 8th

 World Oceans Day is observed on 8th June every year to celebrate oceans, their role in our everyday life, and protect them.
 Ocean Week is celebrated from June 1-8 to generate awareness and improve the health of our blue planet.

-The theme of World Oceans Day 2022 is “Revitalization: collective action for the ocean.”
+The theme of World Oceans Day 2023 is “Planet Ocean: Tides are Changing“.
 World Oceans Day is a great day to commit to doing something differently to help the seas.
 It serves as a celebration and a reminder of how important our seas and oceans are to maintaining a healthy planet.

 The ocean is the lungs of our planet, providing most of the oxygen we breathe, is a major source of food and medicines, and a critical part of the biosphere.
 More than ever before, the ocean is under stress from human activities including greenhouse gas emissions, pollution, and over-exploitation.